Will I get to choose the agency I am partnered with?

 Participating agencies change from year to year.
 Examples of past agencies include: Habitat for Humanity, Anawim Housing, Community Housing Initiatives, EMBARC, DMARC, DART, Des Moines Music Coalition, Rebuilding Together, Iowa Homeless Youth Centers and more.

 What is the time commitment?

 The Engaged Citizen Corps is a very serious commitment.
-Members will complete a 9-month service term, serving 8-10 hours/week, in addition to coursework.
+Members will complete a 9-month service term, serving 8-10 hours/week (not including travel time), in addition to coursework.
 Click here for a sample breakdown of hours.

 Does that mean I shouldn’t participate in other activities?